twixter51/MyBoard/README.md

 --(7.0) Fixed page backtracking being cached causing infinite guest sign-ups

+--(7.1) Added guest transferring functionality, about 50% done.
+You can now create a new account while being a guest and it will transfer your data.
+I just need to do some crucial checks and make sure storage is updated accordingly.

 # Bugs that need fixing / Things being worked on: